swlaschin/fsharpforfunandprofit.com/_posts/2014-12-01-property-based-testing.md

 *UPDATE: I did a talk on property-based testing based on these posts.
 [Slides and video here.](/pbt/)*

+*[Part 2 of this post](/posts/property-based-testing-2/) discusses how to choose properties for property-based testing*

 Let's start with a discussion that I hope never to have:

 ```text